Category Archives: German Royals

 On September 17, 1949, a denazification appeals court classified Josias as a Level 2 – Offender: Activist, Militant, or Profiteer, on the five-tier scale of the denazification system, with Level 1, Main Offender, being the worst.
 As a result, 70% of his property was seized along with other sanctions and fines.

 On November 29, 1950, after serving just three years in prison, Josias was released.
-He was one of the first to benefit from US High Commissioner for Germany John J. McCloy’s amnesty program.
+He was among the first to benefit from US High Commissioner for Germany John J. McCloy’s amnesty program.
 At the strong urging of the West German government, and under pressure from the West German people, McCloy approved recommendations for the commutation of sentences of some Nazi criminals.
 In 1953, Josias received an amnesty from Georg-August Zinn, Minister President of Hesse reducing his fine from the denazification appeals court by more than half of the original fine.

 Schaumberg Castle where Josias spent his final years; Credit – By Carsten Steger – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=122795425